 This went on for some time, when finally it began to sink below the horizon.
 It’s actually going down, I thought, and as its final glimmer disappeared, something amazing suddenly appeared!
 The green flash!
 For only an instant, an envelope of gaseous green surrounded the spot vacated by the last sliver of the red disc.
 Shortly after the occurrence of this rare phenomenon, the sun began to rise, and in those few short minutes of sunset to dawn the entire night had passed and the next day had begun.

 Riding out the rest of the flight, I contemplated the prospects that awaited.
 I didn’t know that I was on my way to a magical place called Crystal Palace.
 I did not know that I would be walking up a road called Hamlet Street, to the top of a hill called Fox Hill.
 It was on that very British flavored Fox Hill that Pablo and Maribel welcomed me into their home.
+I did know that a sculpture I created would be exhibited in a major art exhibition at my destination.

 That was yet to come; meanwhile, many mixed apprehensions beset me, although I knew my bronze herons were set to be in the “Wildlife Artist of the Year” exhibition in the heart of London.
 Literally in the heart; the Mall Galleries are next to Trafalgar Square on a road called “The Mall” that begins at the square and ends at Buckingham Palace.
 Perhaps the gallery and its surroundings of stoic buildings sprinkled with towering monuments were not so impressive to the everyday Londoner going about their daily tasks, but for an artist from the foothills of North America’s Pacific coast, this location had overtones of a fairy tale.
 Part of the fairy tale was just being juried into such an exclusive art show in a fabled part of the city.Leading up to my journey to the opening night of this art show, the city was beleaguered with misfortunes, including a spate of extremist attacks and the inferno of a high rise fire with many fatalities.
 Among my apprehensions, threats to my personal safety were not a concern, but on this mission to sell and show my art, I wondered if less people would be in circulation and venturing out to partake of summer events.
 That thought was quickly put to rest when I arrived on the streets of London and mixed with the thousands upon thousands filling the cities’ main thoroughfares with no regard to undesirable events.
 Transportation systems were like toothpaste tubes full of humanity steadily being squeezed onto the streets well into the long summer nights.